Korkman/macemu-appimage-builder/README.md

 ### Anything else I should know about the AppImage builds?
 * The integrated scripts will inform about and try to handle low mmap addressing policies which would prevent SheepShaver from starting.
 * The option "sdlrender" is currently set to "software" to maximize compatibility.
-You can change this by editing the .desktop files in `~/.local/share/applications` and appending `--sdlrender opengl`.
+You can launch with opengl rendering from the menu item context menu.
 Do not expect much of a difference in performance.

 ## Building your own